rrajesh0205/blog/README.md

 In case a post needs to be delete, click on the Delete Button to delete the post.

 To create a new post, Click on Create to redirect to create page.
+(Click on the Hamburger menu)